-Shape Of Love: 200 Years In Maine is in production and to follow along, please visit the official film website at www.shapeoflove.me This is the second feature length documentary film by Portland, Maine-based Home Ice Productions and will be released in celebration of Maine's Bicentennial in early 2020.
+Shape Of Love: 200 Years In Maine is in production and to follow along, please visit the official film website at www.shapeoflove.me This is the second feature length documentary film by Portland, Maine-based Home Ice Productions and will be released in celebration of Maine's Bicentennial in 2020.

 Thanks in part to a grant by the Maine Arts Commission, Tonya and her father Ray Shevenell will be on the road presenting community film screening and Q&A events of The Home Road over the coming months.
 For a complete list of screenings, please stop by the See The Film page at the movie's official website.

-Other ways to see the film:
+Ways to see the film:

 Attend a screening event, buy the DVD or view a digital version of the film (available for rent or buy!).
 For links and for more information, please visit the movie's website at www.thehomeroad.com If you are interested in booking a screening or a screening and Q&A or discussion with filmmaker or filmmaker and trekker Ray, please contact firstname.lastname@example.org for information.

-Shevenell Park in Biddeford, Maine was the setting for a recent interview by WGME-TV's Kim Block!
+Shevenell Park in Biddeford, Maine was the setting for an interview by WGME-TV's Kim Block!
 The story of The Home Road was featured in her "Making A Difference" segment and aired on September 5th.
 To watch the 3-minute video story/interview, click on THIS LINK to watch on the WGME website!

 Reporter Grant McPherson wrote an article about The Home Road film and Ray Shevenell's ancestral trek for the Biddeford-Saco-OOB Courier.
 It was published on June 8, 2017 and can be read by clicking Here.